In this chapter:

 MenC: effectiveness of 83–100%; antibody wanes within 2–3 years.

-4CMenB: 75% reduction in group B cases in infants over 3 years and cross-protection against group W observed; 71% reduction in group B disease in adolescents.
+MenB: 75% reduction in group B cases in infants over a 3-year period in the UK and cross-protection against group W observed; 71% reduction in group B disease in adolescents.

 Potential responses to vaccines